schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 #TODO   Present the algorithms use for this level, the results (maybe explain why the level 6 is pertinent? )

-### 2.2 Cooperative Multi-Agent Reinforcement Learning
+### 2.1.1 Reinforcement Learning Approaches for Solving Coordination in LLE

-There are several cooperative multi-agent environments that have been proposed , such as **Overcooked**, **Hanabi**,the one that we presented,  the **Laser Learning Environment (LLE)**.

-These environments are typically designed to test agents on tasks that require **tight coordination**, and **team-level rewards**.
-Most of the time, the algorithms used to address these problems are **deep Q-network (DQN)** based, extended to handle multiple agents acting simultaneously.

-#### Background

-##### Deep Q-Network

-The Deep Q-Network (DQN) is one of the basic algorithms in reinforcement learning.
-It allows an agent to learn how to act by estimating the expected reward it can get by taking a certain action in a given state.
-The idea is to use a neural network to approximate the Q-function, and update it over time as the agent interacts with the environment.

-In the case of multi-agent setting, there could be some difficulties especially due to **non-stationarity**: as each agent learns and updates its policy, the environment becomes unstable from the perspective of any one agent.

-##### Value decomposition network
+To tackle the coordination challenges in environments like the Laser Learning Environment (LLE), several reinforcement learning (RL) algorithms have been tested , especially those designed for cooperative multi-agent settings.

+A common approach is to use deep Q-learning techniques, where agents learn action policies by maximizing expected rewards over time.
+However, when multiple agents are involved, things get more complicated.
+Each agent influences the environment, so what one agent learns changes the experience of the others.
+This problem is known as **non-stationarity**, and it makes learning stable strategies much harder.

+One way to deal with this is through **Value Decomposition Networks (VDN)**:

-Value Decomposition Networks (VDN) introduce a simple but effective idea: instead of learning a single joint Q-function for the entire team, the total team value is approximated as the sum of individual agents’ Q-values.
+Value Decomposition Networks (VDN) introduces a simple but effective idea: instead of learning a single joint Q-function for the entire team, the total team value is approximated as the sum of individual agents’ Q-values.

 Formally:
     Q_total(s, a₁, ..., aₙ) ≈ Σ Qᵢ(sᵢ, aᵢ)